Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Abstract

 \section{Abstract}

 The Pythagoras number of a sum of squares is the shortest length among its sums of squares representations.
-In many rings, for example real polynomial rings in two or more variables, there exists no upper bound on the Pythagoras number for all sums of squares.

-In this paper we study how Pythagoras numbers behave with respect to small perturbations of elements.
+In many algebras, for example real polynomial algebras in two or more variables, there exists no upper bound on the Pythagoras number for all sums of squares.
+In this paper, we study how Pythagoras numbers in $*$-algebras over $\mathbb{C}$ behave with respect to small perturbations of elements.
+More precisely, the approximate Pythagoras number of an element is the smallest Pythagoras number among all elements in its $\varepsilon$-ball.
 We show that these approximate Pythagoras numbers are often significantly smaller than their exact versions, and allow for (almost) dimension-independent upper bounds.
-Our results use low-rank approximations for Gram matrices of sums of squares, and estimates for the operator norm of the Gram map.
+Our results use low-rank approximations for Gram matrices of sums of squares and estimates for the operator norm of the Gram map.